Experience IYRS: Schedule a Personal Visit & Tour of the Systems Lab. Schedule Your Visit!

 How long is the Marine Systems program at IYRS?

 The Marine Systems program at IYRS is 6-months and enrolls each March and September.
 Students spend 40 hours per week in the classroom, 9-5pm, Monday through Friday.

 What topics and skills does the IYRS Marine Systems program cover?

 The 6-month Marine Systems Program is designed to give each student thorough experience with the aforementioned marine systems, while also preparing students to be able to identify and solve problems, manage projects, work in teams and individually, and make industry connections while gaining real-world experience through an internship.

 Is the school accredited?
 What is the value of the certifications I will earn?

 IYRS is a non-profit institution, and is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 Students earn various certifications from the American Boat & Yacht Council as well as the National Marine Electronics Association.

-How much is tuition to the School of Marine Systems?
+How much is tuition to the Marine Systems program?